-Research is a fundamental act of citizenry in our society of knowledge.
-In this case, citizenship does not indicate a passive belonging to a country or community but it means a way of thinking and acting that puts subjects in a position to contribute actively, creatively, and freely to the conception, continuous planning and realization of the communities in which one chooses to be a part.
+Research is an act of fundamental citizenship.
+When the Center for Generative Communication speaks of citizenship it does not refer to a condition of passive belonging to a State or community, but a way of thinking and acting that enables subjects to contribute actively, creatively, and freely to the conception, continuous planning and realization of the communities they decide to join.

-Our reality is, in fact, in constant transformation and often against our will.
-This is because Man has put in movement systems and processes of transformation which are more powerful than any created before.
-The problem we are having to face is that our ability to predict the effects of these transformations seems increasingly weak and unreliable, much like our ability to plan and control them.
+Our reality is in continuous transformation, often against our will, because Man has developed systems and processes of transformation that are more powerful than any created in the past.
+The problem we are currently facing is that our ability to forecast their effects appears increasingly weak, limited, and unreliable; as are our design and control skills.

-If we want to avoid the sense of being adrift, we have to deeply analyze what is knowledge and what is research, what is their relationship with practice and daily needs, and who are the aware and unaware actors.
+If we do not want to be overwhelmed by this drifting a part and want to recover the profound social and political sense of research, we must analyze in depth what is knowledge and what is research, and above all what is their relationship with everyday practices and needs.